kheyer/Deep-Synthesis/README.md

 ## Training Locally

 If training sequence to sequence models is your thing, you can retrain the final model using the scripts in the `/train` directory.

-To download and preprocess the full training and validation datasets, run

-    chmod +x train/preprocessData.sh
-    ./train/preprocessData.sh

-This will download the dataset to the `OpenNMT-py/data/` directory and run the OpenNMT preprocessing pipeline on the data.
-This will create processed data files and vocabulary files needed for training, as well as the model config file that specifies the model and training protocol.
-The model config can be found at `OpenNMT-py/config/molecular_transformer.yml`.

-To initiate training, run

-    chmod +x train/trainModel.sh
-    ./train/trainModel.sh

-This will start the training protocol.
-The model config assumes you are running training on a GPU enabled device (you don't want to try this on a CPU).

-Training the final takes around ~3 days on a single 2080 Ti GPU, but decent results can be achieved after only 16 hours.

-To run local inference on a model checkpoint, the `translateData.sh` file shows how to interface with the default OpenNMT CLI for translation.
-Before running `translateData.sh`, it may be necessary to change the model step checkpoint (if you did not run training to completion).
-The default batch size may also need to be changed depending on the GPU memory available.

-    chmod +x train/translateData.sh
-    ./train/translateData.sh
+See the README in the [train directory](https://github.com/kheyer/Deep-Synthesis/tree/training/train) for full instructions.

 # Running on the Cloud